ejlly/boids/README.md

 We simulate boids in a 3D environment.
 This is based on the model made by Craig W. Reynolds (https://en.wikipedia.org/wiki/Boids).

-It uses a naive implementation where each boid checks all the other boids to determine where it goes next.
+It uses a naive implementation where each boid checks all the other boids' positions to determine its next direction.

 Shortly put, each boid is subjected to :
 - a coohesion force, which makes it match the velocity and direction of its neighbours